-- The topic of the thesis is to be approved by the student's mentor, graduate program adviser and the Dean of the Graduate School and filed with the Graduate School when 30 credits of the graduate program have been completed. - All thesis work must be done under the direct supervision of an assigned adviser. - Four unbound copies of the approved thesis are to be submitted to the Graduate Dean four weeks before the date of graduation.
+- The topic of the thesis is to be approved by the student's mentor, graduate program adviser and the Dean of the Graduate School and filed with the Graduate School. - All thesis work must be done under the direct supervision of an assigned adviser. - Four unbound copies of the approved thesis are to be submitted to the Graduate Dean four weeks before the date of graduation.
 Two of these copies will be bound and placed on file in the University's library; one copy will go to the department chairman and one copy to the student. - An oral examination on the content of the thesis, cognate literature and available source material may be held before a board appointed by the departmental chairman and approved by the Dean of the Graduate School.